 School of Humanities and Sciences spokesperson Joy Leighton told The Daily that while language programs do not always offer a course each quarter, the University is aware of the demand for Cantonese and plans to offer two of the four existing conversational Cantonese courses.
 Language Center Director Elizabeth Bernhardt-Kamil had previously written to Dennig in an email obtained by The Daily that the “budget situation” will ultimately determine which languages and levels the center can offer, regardless of student demand.

-Leighton wrote that the University is “very disappointed about the extensive effects of the pandemic,” though Cantonese construction will continue “at a level commensurate with enrollments through hourly lecturers.”
+Leighton wrote that the University is “very disappointed about the extensive effects of the pandemic,” though Cantonese instruction will continue “at a level commensurate with enrollments through hourly lecturers.”

 The petition contends that Stanford’s decision not to renew Dennig’s contract “effectively erases the program” and is contrary to the “ethos of multiculturalism at Stanford.”
 The authors’ demands to the University are threefold: guarantee a Cantonese language program with a minimum of four course offerings each quarter, add reading and writing courses so that Cantonese can fulfill the language requirement for graduation and endow the program with a permanent instructor position.